MicrosoftDocs/xamarin-docs/docs/ios/tvos/user-interface/page-controls.md

 ms.date: 03/16/2017
 ---

-# Working with Page Control
+# Working with tvOS Page Controls in Xamarin

-_This article covers designing and working with Page Control inside of a Xamarin.tvOS app._

 Sometimes you might need to display a series of pages or images in your Xamarin.tvOS app.
 A Page Control was designed to clearly show which page a user is on out of the maximum number of pages.
 A Page Control displays a series of dots against a dark, oval shaped background.
 The current page will display a filled dot, all other pages show as hollow dots.
 The Page control will clip the outer most dots if there are too many to fit in its background area.